dnsimple/chef-pdns/README.md

 Most properties are simple ruby strings, but there is another cases that require special attention.
 Properties specified as elements in arrays will be split up (see split ruby method) and separated by commas.
 Boolean properties will be always translated to 'yes' or 'no'.
-Some properties need to be set consistently accross resources, they will be noted in their specific sections at the top under 'Consistent?'.
 Most of the properties are optional and have sane defaults, so they are only recommended for customized installs.

 ### pdns_authoritative_install